 How are the water meters read?

-The water meters are read once per month by a drive-by reading device.
+Currently water meters are only active in the Cedar Heights system.
+The water meters are read quarterly by a drive-by reading device.

 How can I conserve water?